survivejs/webpack-book/manuscript/loading/03_fonts.md

 Sometimes you might have a bunch of SVG files that would be nice to bundle as font files of their own.
 The setup is a little involved, but [fontgen-loader](https://www.npmjs.com/package/fontgen-loader) achieves this.

+W> Take care with SVGs if you have SVG specific image setup in place already.
+If you want to process font SVGs differently, set their definitions carefully.
+The *Loader Definitions* chapter covers alternatives.

 ## Manipulating *file-loader* Output Path and `publicPath`

 As discussed above and in [webpack issue tracker](https://github.com/webpack/file-loader/issues/32#issuecomment-250622904), *file-loader* allows shaping the output.
 This way you can output your fonts below `fonts/`, images below `images/`, and so on over using the root.